Penetration Testing

 The potential risks may include data disclosure, system outage, traffic slowdown etc.

-However, with the rules of engagement, the pentest could be conducted in a more controllable manner to keep the risk at a minimal
+rules of engagement, the pentest could be conducted in a more controllable manner to keep the risk at a minimal